 Keep scrolling for Hanna's best tips, tricks, and product recommendations your nails will be shouting thank you for all winter long.

 According to Hanna, the single most important thing as far as wintertime nail health is gifting your nails and fingers with as much hydration and TLC as possible.
 Therefore, carrying a high-quality hand cream with you 24/7 (we're not exaggerating) is a steadfast game plan to make it through the season unscathed.

-Hanna recommends applying a light hand cream or ointment daily and cites the below options as her top three formulas when it comes to winter nail maintenance and moisture.
+Hanna recommends applying a light hand cream or ointment daily and cites the below options as her top two formulas when it comes to winter nail maintenance and moisture.

 2. Make a Hand Mask

 "A thick, deeply hydrating moisture masque before bed is crucial," Hanna tells me.
 Try slathering one on before bed (a heavy dose of a luscious skin salve will work here) or utilize some seasonal gloves to multitask during your commute.

 "Wearing gloves is an excellent and practical way to treat your hands and nails to a deep moisturizing treatment.
 Slather your hands with a thick cream—I love to use my Mazz Hanna Skin Salve ($50) for this—and slip your gloves on.
 The heat from your hands inside the gloves helps the product penetrate your skin, leaving your hands soft and ultra-hydrated," shares Hanna.

 Her nourishing elixir below is about as dreamy as it gets—boasting a beautiful blend of vitamin E, shea butter, and 11 therapeutic-grade essential oils which work double duty to soothe sore muscles.
 (Oh, and the formula is also enhanced with 250 milligrams of CBD and a tumbled carnelian that has been blessed by a shaman under a full moon.)
 In other words, every application ensures you're putting your best hand forward.